 You love your furry, scaly, or feathered friend and want to give them the very best chance at a long, healthy life.
 That's why regular pet checkups and preventive care for cats, dogs, and exotic pets are important.
 But exactly how often should your pet see a veterinarian?
 Our Orlando vets explain.

 Veterinary Preventive Care & Early Detection

-Bringing your dog, cat or exotic pet to the vet regularly gives your veterinarian the opportunity to monitor your pet's general health, check for the earliest signs of disease (when conditions are most easily treated), and offer recommendations for the best preventive products for your four-legged or two-legged friend.
+Bringing your dog, cat, or exotic pet to the vet regularly allows your veterinarian to monitor your pet's general health, check for the earliest signs of disease (when conditions are most easily treated), and offer recommendations for the best preventive products for your four-legged or two-legged friend.

 Routine Pet Checkups